KiwiTrek/PANG/README.md

 - Created Player display (with no collisions nor animations)

 ## Bugs
+#### 0.6
+- Small pixel offset when colliding against a wall
+- Sometimes the hook goes through a balloon without destroying the balloon or the hook itself
+- Music bug when dying just as changing from intro to looping
+- Code polishing is required

 #### 0.5.5
 - Changed Hitboxes
 - Fixed collider flashes on debug mode